-Glenis enjoys history, food and tradition which, combined with her Scottish family connections, ensures a memorable Burns' Night celebration
+Glenis enjoys history, food and tradition which, combined with her Scottish family ancestry, ensures a memorable Burns Night celebration.

 Why Do People Celebrate Burns Night on 25th January?